 Hotel and tent accommodation is indicated in the itinerary.

-International flights are not included in the expedition price.
+Return flights to Mendoza are NOT included in the expedition price.
 We are happy to assist you with the booking.

 Aconcagua 360° Gearlist

 2 duffle bags, 110l (water-proof, available from K&P at a discount for members)